The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 Grouping related elements in close proximity that link to the same point can act as a single touch target.
 This augments the touch area and simplifies the interface.

-Where elements are not easily within reach, for example in touch based in-vehicle infotainment systems, extra consideration should be given to the size and placements of buttons.
-Primary interactive elements that are more important and/or are used more frequently should be given priority and within easier reach.
+Where elements are not easily within reach, for example, in touch-based in-vehicle infotainment systems, extra consideration should be given to the size and placement of buttons.
+Primary interactive elements that are more important and/or are used more frequently should be given priority and be within easier reach.

 The secondary screen displays less complex features, which the driver needs quick access to or regularly wants to check.
 It is supported by hard controls for frequently used functions, which can then be operated ‘blindly’ comfortably by the driver.